BioMedLab-HM/biomed-iot/README.md

 - An MQTT topic is like a label that tells devices where to send or get the messages
 - On the website, the user can store data to a database, create visualizations and send data out to effector devices
 - If you already have access to a ready set up Biomed IoT, go to section [How to use](#how-to-use)
-- Get a deeper understanding for the concept und implementation of Biomed IoT, by consulting the underlying [master's thesis](https://www.researchgate.net/publication/384329057_Weiterentwicklung_einer_Open_Source_IoT-Plattform_fur_Laborautomatisierung_mit_containerbasierten_Node-RED-Instanzen_fur_mehrere_Nutzer)
+- Get a deeper understanding for the concept und implementation of Biomed IoT, by consulting the underlying master's thesis [here](https://www.researchgate.net/publication/384329057_Weiterentwicklung_einer_Open_Source_IoT-Plattform_fur_Laborautomatisierung_mit_containerbasierten_Node-RED-Instanzen_fur_mehrere_Nutzer) or [here](https://opus4.kobv.de/opus4-hm/frontdoor/index/index/docId/727).

 ![Biomed IoT Schema](biomed_iot/media/biomed_iot.png "Biomed IoT Schema")